You are here:

 Start your SERVOR application today and start receiving notifications of vaccination events that need your help!

 Medical Reserve Corps (MRC) units are locally managed counties or regions in the state.
 Join your local MRC for local volunteer opportunities.
 If you don’t see an MRC that is local to you, you are invited to join the nearest unit to where you live or work.Questions about your local unit?
 Reach out to the local MRC Coordinator in your jurisdiction. *Please note that call volumes are extremely high; email is the preferred method for contact.

 "In good standing" means that:

-OHA cannot deploy volunteers through SERV-OR who are not currently or previously licensed/certified by a state regulatory board.
+OHA cannot deploy volunteers with the State Managed Volunteer Pool in SERV-OR, who are not currently or previously licensed/certified by a state regulatory board.

-Check in with your school, many of the counties have agreements with nursing schools and may have opportunities for credit to volunteer as a vaccinator
+Additionally, check in with your school.
+Many counties have agreements with health local occupation training programs, colleges and universities, and may have opportunities for students to volunteer as vaccinators.

 Yes!
 Most currently licensed/certified health professionals can join SERV-OR if their credentials were issued by a state regulatory board and are in good standing.

 You cannot register with the State Managed Volunteer Pool in SERV-OR.

 People who are not licensed may only register with one of three Medical Reserve Corps Units in SERV-OR.
 When creating your account in SERV-OR, unlicensed individuals may only join one of the following Organizations: